Irrelon/ForerunnerDB/readme.md

 > Please keep in mind that you can only modify a document's data during a *before* phase trigger.
 Modifications to the document during an *after* phase trigger will simply be ignored and will not be applied to the document.
-This applies for all trigger types.
+This applies to insert and update trigger types.
+Remove triggers cannot modify the document at any time.

 ## Indices & Performance
 ForerunnerDB currently supports basic indexing for performance enhancements when